oracle/graal/docs/getting-started/graalvm-enterprise/get-started-graalvm-enterprise.md

 }
 ```

-Then compile `hello.c` to an executable `hello` with embedded LLVM bitcode, and run it as follows:
+Compile `hello.c` to an executable `hello` with embedded LLVM bitcode and run it:
 ```shell
 $LLVM_TOOLCHAIN/clang hello.c -o hello
 lli hello